Moneyball Academy: Training Camp FLEX

-Developed by Wharton Professor Adi Wyner and the Wharton Sports Analytics and Business Initiative, Moneyball Academy: Training Camp FLEX is a three week, online introduction to statistics and coding.
+Developed by Wharton Professor Adi Wyner and the Wharton Sports Analytics and Business Initiative, Moneyball FLEX is a five-week, online introduction to statistics and coding.
 Designed with busy students in mind, the virtual platform includes flexible, asynchronous learning modules that allow students to progress through the course content on their own schedule, while live interactions with instructors, guest speakers, and Teaching Assistants allow students to build connections to peers and across industry.

 Overview

-Developed by Wharton Professor Adi Wyner and the Wharton Sports Analytics and Business Initiative, Moneyball Academy: Training Camp FLEX is a three-week online program which introduces statistics and coding through a sports lens.
+Developed by Wharton Professor Adi Wyner and the Wharton Sports Analytics Journal, Moneyball FLEX is a four-week online program which introduces statistics and coding through a sports lens.
 The program serves as an entrée into the sports statistics world as it is not heavily focused on computing, but the fundamental principles of sports statistics.

 The program welcomes talented students intrigued by statistics, though no formal background in statistics is required.
 However, applicants should have strong math skills and an interest in sports.